 It landed foul on the grass

-“Eight Miles High” nods to The Byrds’ song, often linked to both air travel and psychedelia.
+“Eight Miles High” references the Byrds’ song, often linked to both air travel and psychedelia.

-The sudden fall echoes the crash that haunts the entire song, while “grass” may slyly reference both the plane crash and marijuana.
+The sudden fall mirrors the crash that haunts the entire song, while “grass” may slyly reference both the plane crash and marijuana.

-Together, the lines suggest a dizzying collapse from the highs of the 1960s.
+Together, the lines refer to the dizzying collapse from the highs of the 1960s.

 The players tried for a forward pass